-For more information about lasers and laser standards, contact your local U.S. Department of Health and Human Services, or write to the agency's headquarters at 1390 Piccard Dr., Rockville, MD 20850.
+For more information about lasers and laser standards, contact your local U.S. Department of Health, Education and Welfare office, or write to the agency's headquarters at 1390 Piccard Dr., Rockville, MD 20850.

-For U.S. guidelines on laser classifications and health standards, refer to the American National Standards Institute (ANSI) specifications governing lasers and laser safety.
+For U.S. guidelines on laser classifications and health standards, refer to the American National Standards Institute specifications governing lasers and laser safety.
 The guidelines are published by the Laser Institute of America, 12424 Research Parkway, Suite 130, Orlando, FL 32826.